A guide to Australia’s South West Edge road trip

 The towering forests of Pemberton

-Albany and the scenic South Coast
+Albany / Kinjarling and the scenic South Coast

 Continuing east, you'll travel through the peaceful town of Walpole, where the famous Valley of the Giants Tree Top Walk allows you to stroll among the canopies of 400-year-old tingle trees.
-The road then leads you to Denmark, with its green pastures and serene coastal inlets, before you arrive in the historic port city of Albany.
+The road then leads you to Denmark, with its green pastures and serene coastal inlets, before you arrive in the historic port city of Albany / Kinjarling.
 This is a key location for whale watching, particularly during the migration season when southern right and humpback whales frequent the coastline.
 Albany's dramatic coastline, with its rugged cliffs and natural harbours, provides a formidable backdrop for exploring the region's rich history and natural attractions, like The Gap and Natural Bridge in Torndirrup National Park.

-Esperance: where nature takes your breath away
+Esperance / Kepa Kurl: where nature takes your breath away

 To book your South West Edge road trip, contact your Travel Counsellor today.